Tetralogy of Fallot

 Please note that symptoms vary, depending on the amount of blood flow.

-- Down syndrome: Caused by an extra copy of chromosome 21 (trisomy 21), found using QF-PCR testing.
+- Down syndrome: This condition is caused by an extra copy of chromosome 21 (trisomy 21), and can be found via common aneuploidy testing (QF-PCR).
 ToF occurs in around 6% of patients with Down syndrome and is the most common cyanotic heart anomaly to present in this patient group.
-Conversely, around 8% of patients with ToF have Down syndrome, although this is slightly higher in fetal series.
+Conversely, around 8% of patients with ToF will have Down syndrome.

-- Alagille syndrome: Caused by variants in either the JAG1 gene or the NOTCH2 gene, found with microarray, FISH or targeted gene testing.
+- Alagille syndrome: This condition is caused by variants in either the JAG1 gene or the NOTCH2 gene, and is found via microarray, FISH or targeted gene testing.
 Around 90% of children with Alagille syndrome will have a heart anomaly, around 12% of which will be ToF.

 Isolated ToF has a multifactorial mode of inheritance in most cases, and recurrence risk rates of 2.5%–3% have been attributed to first-degree relatives of an affected child.
 In a subgroup of patients with a strong family history, the transmission of a monogenic trait has been suspected.